stripe/veneur/README.md

 To clarify how each metric type behaves in Veneur, please use the following:
 * Counters: Locally accrued, flushed to Datadog
-* Gauges: Locally stored, flushed to Datadog
+* Gauges: Locally accrued, flushed to Datadog
 * Histograms: Locally accrued, count, max and min flushed to Datadog, percentiles forwarded to `forward_address` for global aggregation when set.
 * Timers: Locally accrued, count, max and min flushed to Datadog, percentiles forwarded to `forward_address` for global aggregation when set.
 * Sets: Locally accrued, forwarded to `forward_address` for global aggregation when set.